 Warehouse club stores like Costco may offer grocery delivery as well, although they also deliver many nonperishable and durable goods you can’t find in a regular grocery store.
 Ditto for superstores like Walmart and Target (which owns Shipt, a rapidly growing grocery delivery service that also delivers for major retailers like Meijer, H-E-B, CVS, and Petco).

 Grocery store delivery services almost always offer the option to deliver direct to customers’ doorsteps, eliminating the need to visit the store.
 However, if they don’t deliver in outlying areas, they may also offer the option to pick up in-store.
 For instance, Price Cutter’s Springfield and Joplin stores collect pickup orders for residents outside the delivery area.

-Item prices for grocery store delivery services are usually within the in-store price range in the customer’s geographical area.
+Item pricing for grocery store delivery services is usually within the in-store price range in the customer’s geographical area.
 But since prices and specials often vary from store to store, they’re not always identical.
-Online-only deals and bonuses may be available, as well.
-For instance, a limited-time Peapod offer from early 2020 promised new customers $20 off their first online order.
+And online-only deals and bonuses may be available, as well, so search for those before checking out.